alifeee/blog/notes/my de-googlification so far - switching from big tech.md

 - software
 - ethical
 - big-tech
-- Obsidian
+- obsidian
 - email
 - syncthing
-- OpenStreetMap
+- openstreetmap
-- Linux
+- linux
-- GitHub
+- github
-- Android
+- android
 ---
 I think it's a great idea to use ethical alternatives to free software made by mega-corporations with profit-maximising motives.